Evaluating The Explainability of State-of-the-Art Deep Learning-based Network Intrusion Detection Systems: Conclusion

 \section{Conclusion}

-We have analyzed four state-of-the-art DL-based NIDS models (Kitsune, HorusEye, ENIDRift, HELAD) using explainable AI techniques such as TRUSTEE and SHAP.
+We have analyzed four state-of-the-art DL-based NIDS models (Kitsune, HorusEye, ENIDRift, HELAD) using XAI techniques such as TRUSTEE and SHAP.
+We have compared the explanations generated across XAI methods using our proposed TRUSTEE-SHAP agreement score as well as other security-focused criteria.
 Using both global explanations and local explanations for the blackbox models' decisions, we have presented the most prominent features used by each NIDS model considered.
-We have compared the explanations generated across xAI methods for a given NIDS model (using our devised data subset-level explanation approach) as well as the explanations generated across the NIDS models for a given xAI method (using fidelity and other standard evaluation metrics).
-Finally, we evaluate the vulnerability of each NIDS model to inductive bias (variable packet rate samples).
-The results show that: (1) some DL-based NIDS models can be better interpreted in terms of decision trees than other models, (2) TRUSTEE and SHAP explanations are in conflict for most of the NIDS models considered in this work and (3) some NIDS models are more vulnerable to variable packet rate samples than other models.
+The results show that: (1) some DL-based NIDS models can be better interpreted in terms of decision trees than other models, (2) TRUSTEE and SHAP explanations are in conflict for most of the NIDS models considered in this work and (3) both TRUSTEE and SHAP explanations are vulnerable to adversarial attacks though TRUSTEE provides better stability than SHAP.